Help Desk

 Lightbox Effects

 Some image files within the website use a form of graphics known as a 'lightbox effect'.
 This means the main browser window turns black when an image is clicked.
-The image (decorated with a light border) emerges outside the main browser using JavaScript and CSS (Cascading Style Sheets) to create this effect.
+The image emerges outside the main browser window using jQuery and CSS (Cascading Style Sheets) to create this effect.

 The lightbox effects within this website also support keyboard navigation.
-Pressing 'P' will move you to the previous image, whereas pressing 'N' will move you to the next image.
-To close the image, press 'C' or 'Esc' key.
+Pressing the left arrow key will move you to the previous image, whereas pressing the right arrow will move you to the next image.
+To close the image, press the 'Esc' key.

 If the browser does not support JavaScript (or that the JavaScript is turned off within your browser), the image will load as normal without the lightbox effects.